pratapsingh/vars/jenkins-ansible-launch-ec2-instances/README.md

 Install boto and configure boto credential under user running Jenkins.
 Create proper IAM role for AWS user to launch instance, create disk, elastic IP

+Basic knowledge of Ansible and working with playbook is must.

 #Here we go
 Create A new item in jenkins with the name "Project name" as "Instance_Creation"